drupal-webpack/webpack/README.md

 ## Setup

 Your project needs to have a `package.json` file somewhere up the directory tree.
-In drupal-composer projects it is a common practice to place one next to the webroot and the project-wide `composer.json`.
-Placing the file inside the webroot would work too.
+In drupal-composer projects it is a common practice to place one next to the project-wide `composer.json`.
 If you don't have such a file `yarn init -yp` will generate an empty one.

 Once you've got `package.json`, add the module as a local dependency.